Audrey G. Fleissig

-Audrey Goldstein Fleissig (née Audrey Ellen Goldstein; born April 14, 1955) is a United States district judge of the United States District Court for the Eastern District of Missouri.
-She also is a former United States Attorney.
+Audrey Goldstein Fleissig (née Audrey Ellen Goldstein; born 1955) is a senior United States district judge of the United States District Court for the Eastern District of Missouri.
+She also is a former United States attorney.

 Early life and education

 Born in St. Louis, Missouri, Fleissig earned a Bachelor of Arts degree in 1976 from Carleton College and a Juris Doctor in 1980 from Washington University School of Law.
 During her third year of law school, she worked as a law clerk for Judge Edward Louis Filippine, a judge on the United States District Court for the Eastern District of Missouri.

-Professional career
+Career

 From 1980 until 1991, Fleissig worked for a St. Louis law firm, first as an associate (from 1980 until 1989), and then as a partner (from 1989 until 1991).
-In 1991, Fleissig became an Assistant United States Attorney in St. Louis, a post she held until becoming a full United States Attorney in 2000.
-She served as a United States Attorney from 2000 until 2001, when she again became an Assistant United States Attorney.
+In 1991, Fleissig became an assistant United States attorney in St. Louis, a post she held until being named United States Attorney in 2000.
+She served as United States Attorney from 2000 until 2001, when she again became an Assistant United States Attorney.
 Later in 2001, Fleissig became a United States magistrate judge, a position she held until becoming a United States District Judge in 2010.